Want to learn how to become a consultant?

 Imperfect action is putting your perfectionism aside.
 It’s taking action without all the information or practice you might feel you need to move forward.
 It’s exploratory and experimental.
 And it’s how you learn how to do marketing, sales, and attract clients.

 When you first become a consultant, you won’t feel comfortable promoting yourself.
-You won’t feel comfortable writing a proposal, firmly pricing your service, and actively trying to get your prospect to sign the dotted line.
+You won’t feel comfortable writing a proposal, pricing your service, and asking your prospective client to sign on the dotted line.

 Instead of being frozen because of this discomfort, imperfect action gets you to move forward and try things, see what works, and discard what doesn’t.
-It’s where all the elite consultants you read about started — and there is no better mental model to adopt when you first become a consultant.
+All the elite consultants you read about start with imperfect action.
+And there is no better mental model to adopt when you first become a consultant.

 With imperfect action on your mind, let’s talk about the next step: winning your first consulting client.